conservancy/reimbursinator/README.md

 ```
 my_flight_section.add_rule(
     title="Economy Check",
-    rule=lambda report, fields: "Only economy class tickets are allowed." if fields['economy'] else None
+    rule=lambda report, fields: "Only economy class tickets are allowed." if not fields['economy'] else None
 ```

 For more complex, multi-line rules, a temporary function may be defined and passed to the "rule" parameter when adding a rule.
+See the included `policy.py` file content for examples of more complex rules.
 Currently, accessing fields from other sections via the "report" parameter is not supported.

 ### Admin Files